ashleypeak/adm-math/README.md

 The name of the form element containing output.

-#### adm-value
+#### ng-model
 _Optional_

 Type: `Variable`

-A variable bound to the form element output, useful if you want to access the output without submitting the form.
+A two-way-bound variable containing a representation of the mathematical expression in the format defined by admFormat.

+`admFormat='adm'` is the only format which will give a perfect two-way model, the others are approximations, however it is not suitable for storage.